tlienart/Franklin.jl/README.md

 Again, it's not a required dependency, it is however encoded in `JuDoc.publish()` so if you use that, JuDoc will assume that you have it.

-**Remark** there are more sophisticated minifiers out there however the script above is simple and has the added advantage that it doesn't clash with KaTeX which [`html-minifier`](https://github.com/kangax/html-minifier) does in my experience.
+**Remark** there are more sophisticated minifiers out there however the script above is simple and has the added advantage that it doesn't clash with KaTeX which, for instance, [`html-minifier`](https://github.com/kangax/html-minifier) does as far as I can tell.

-## Getting started
+### Getting started

 The easiest is probably that you just head to [the JuDocExample repo](https://github.com/tlienart/JuDocExample) and experiment from there then come back here.

-### Folder structure
+The added advantage is that you would have a KaTeX release which I know works with JuDoc as more recent releases may not.

 The starting point should be a folder with the following structure (the folders/files marked with a star *must* be there)

 ```
 site
 +-- assets
 +-- libs (*)
 |   +-- katex
-|   +-- prism
+|   +-- highlight
 +-- src (*)
 |   +-- _css (*)
 |   +-- _html_parts (*)